catalinstefanoiu/airbnb/README.md

 6. index.js renders the page.

 Requirements:

-Build a Airbnb Experiences clone using React according to the Figma file Reusable Components
+- Build a Airbnb Experiences clone using React according to the <a href="https://www.figma.com/file/4YjrygFEXOcDp9AAnVFv7o/Airbnb-Experiences?node-id=0%3A1">Figma file</a>
+- Reusable Components
-React Props
+- React Props
-array .map()
+- array .map()
-Conditional Rendering
+- Conditional Rendering
-Styling with Classes
+- Styling with Classes

 ## `npm start`